Recap / Star Trek S2 E7 "Catspaw"

 - Humans Are Special: Korob and Sylvia admire the human ability to feel.

-- I Have You Now My Handsome: Sylvia tries to pull this on Kirk in a rare genderflip of this trope.
+- I Have You Now, My Pretty: Sylvia tries to pull this on Kirk in a rare genderflip of this trope.
 Kirk, being Kirk, quickly flips it into his favor.

 - Magic Wand: Korob has one with a crystal on the end.
 It is a transmuter that allows him to perform his illusions.